shmcminn/digitalframeworks-spring19/assignment1.md

 ## Assignment

-### to be submitted before the start of the next class
+### To be submitted before the start of the next class

 1. Create a Github account.
 Add your account name to this google sheet (tktktk) so I know where to find your homework.
 1. Create a repository called *digitalframeworks*.
 You will submit all your homework there.